Green Foothills receives $250,000 donation

 Throughout his illustrious career as an attorney, Joe Cotchett has supported environmental causes and organizations by fighting in court to protect public lands and prevent the sale of irreplaceable natural resources.
 In one case, his free legal services on behalf of the Surfrider Foundation helped restore public access to Martin’s Beach south of Half Moon Bay and ensure the strength of the California Coastal Act.

-The gift honors Pete McCloskey, Cotchett’s longtime friend and law partner.
+The gift, given in September, honors Pete McCloskey, Cotchett’s longtime friend and law partner.
 A former congressman, McCloskey co-authored the Environmental Protection Act and was a co-founder of Earth Day.

 The donation will become part of the Lennie Roberts Advocacy Fund, named for the group’s influential volunteer legislative advocate over the past five decades.
 The fund will help Green Foothills continue to attract and compensate talented staff to carry out its mission.
 The high cost of living on the Peninsula has hindered recruitment efforts for many organizations.